akshadjaiswal/Interview-Preparation/01 Theory-Based Questions/React/README.md

 Native components | No | Yes
 Performance | Very good | Excellent
 Community | Very large and active | Large and active

+### Q: Explain the concept of lifting state up.
+**Answer:**
+Lifting state up is a pattern where the state of a child component is moved to its parent component, allowing multiple child components to share the same state.

+### Q: What is React Router?
+**Answer:**
+React Router is a library that enables navigation among views in a React application, allowing for the development of single-page applications.

+### Q: Explain the useEffect hook.
+**Answer:**
+The useEffect hook in React is used for side effects in functional components, such as data fetching, subscriptions, or manually changing the DOM.

+### Q: What is the purpose of the useReducer hook?
+**Answer:**
+The useReducer hook is used for managing complex state logic in React applications.
+It is an alternative to useState when state transitions are more complex.

+### Q: What is the difference between class components and functional components?
+**Answer:**
+Class components use ES6 classes and have additional features like state and lifecycle methods, while functional components are simpler and are often used with hooks.

+## Q: Explain the concept of refs in React.
+**Answer:**
+Refs are used to access the DOM directly or to reference a React element.
+They provide a way to interact with the underlying DOM nodes in React.

+### Q: What is the purpose of the `componentDidMount` lifecycle method?
+**Answer:**
+`componentDidMount` is invoked immediately after a component is mounted, making it suitable for initial AJAX requests or setting up subscriptions.

+### Q: What is the purpose of the `shouldComponentUpdate` method?
+**Answer:**
+`shouldComponentUpdate` is a lifecycle method that determines if a component should re-render.
+Developers can use it to optimize performance by preventing unnecessary renders.

+### Q: What is the purpose of the `forwardRef` function in React?
+**Answer:**
+`forwardRef` is used to forward refs through components, allowing parent components to interact with the child's DOM node.

+### Q: Explain the concept of error boundaries in React.
+**Answer:**
+Error boundaries are components that catch JavaScript errors anywhere in their child component tree and log those errors, display a fallback UI, or take other actions.

+### Q: What is the significance of the `memo` function in React?
+**Answer:**
+`memo` is a higher-order component that memoizes the rendering of a functional component, preventing unnecessary re-renders if the props have not changed.

+### Q: Explain the concept of suspense in React.
+**Answer:**
+`Suspense` is a feature in React that allows components to "wait" for something before rendering, such as data fetching or code splitting.

+### Q: What is the purpose of the `useLayoutEffect` hook?
+**Answer:**
+`useLayoutEffect` is similar to `useEffect`, but it fires synchronously after all DOM mutations.
+It is often used for measuring and synchronizing layout.

+### Q: Explain the concept of lazy loading in React.
+**Answer:**
+Lazy loading is a technique where components or modules are loaded only when they are actually needed, improving initial load times.

+### Q: What is the purpose of the `useImperativeHandle` hook?
+**Answer:**
+`useImperativeHandle` is used to customize the instance value that is exposed when using `React.forwardRef`.

+### Q: Explain the concept of the `useDebugValue` hook.
+**Answer:**
+`useDebugValue` is used to display a label for custom hooks in React DevTools.